 - When is the annual Medicare Advantage Open Enrollment Period?
 This happens every year from Jan.
 1 to March 31. - What type of plan can you switch to during the annual Medicare Advantage Open Enrollment Period?
 During this time, you can: - ° Switch to another Medicare Advantage Plan.
-(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - o Disenroll from our plan and obtain coverage through Original Medicare.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - ° Disenroll from our plan and obtain coverage through Original Medicare.
 If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - When will your membership end?
 Your membership will end on the first day of the month after we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
-If you also choose to enroll in a Medicare prescription drug plan, your also choose to enroll in a Medicare prescription drug plan, your also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.
+If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.